kiboschool/course-c4s-writing/src/communicating-for-success/course-assessments.md

 ## Final Project (20% of final grade)

-Your other final assessments for this course will be to write the copy of a webpage that introduces an app you have developed, and summarises it's  key features.
+Your other final assessments for this course will be to write the copy of a webpage that introduces an app you have developed, and summarises its key features.
 You will also need to put together a slide presentation to pitch your app to investors, and record a 5 minute video of your pitch.

 The due date for the project will be March 17th, 2023.